naugtur/node-example-deopt/README.md

 Run `node testing.js` and see how they do in different versions of node.

 use [n](https://www.npmjs.com/package/n) `npm install -g n` or get [nvm](https://github.com/creationix/nvm/blob/master/README.md) to switch node versions.

+## Try optimizing a function

+`fixable.js` is a module with a trivial parser, but it has a few issues preventing optimization.

+Try fixing the optimization issues without breaking any functionality.
+Run `npm test` to verify if you succeeded.

+`test/spoilers/fixed.js` contains a solution